tbringloe/WGS-NOVAC/README.md

-repeat_regions=taxa_hardmask.bed # optional file to specify repeat regions to exclude from VCF file mito_seed=Alaria_COI.fasta plastid_seed=Alaria_rbcL.fasta
+repeat_regions=taxa_hardmask.bed # optional file to specify repeat regions to exclude from VCF file mito_seed=Alaria_COI.fasta plastid_seed=Alaria_rbcL.fasta ploidy=2 # specify ploidy of the read datasets for the mpileup step of the nuclear variant positions; if the dataset is a mix of haploid and diploid individuals, you will need to specify this manually in the samples_list file used at the bcftools mpileup step

 ##User inputs settings for NOVOPlasty
 Number_reads_to_extract=5000000 #because organellar genomes are typically high copy, we need a fraction of total read data.
 Try specifying more reads if genome does not assemble as a circular contig